Sussex Yeomanry: 74th Medium Regiment

 The cadre that provided the basis for 74th Medium Regiment was supplied by 144th (S&SY) Fd Rgt, but it was considered a war-formed unit, not part of the TA, and was not granted the Yeomanry subtitle.
 The cadre was formed on 5 December 1939 and the new regiment came into existence at Preston Park, Brighton, on 2 January 1940.
 Its two batteries were initially lettered A and B, changing to P and Q on 11 March 1942 At this stage of the war each battery of a medium regiment would consist of eight guns, either 6-inch howitzers or 60-pounders of First World War vintage.

 The regiment was formed too late for the Battle of France, but by the end of 1940 it was serving in XII Corps of Home Forces, stationed in the critical invasion area of South-East England.
 By March 1941 it had its own signal section of the Royal Corps of Signals and was affiliated to 43rd (Wessex) Division defending East Kent.
 This continued into 1942, the regiment gaining its own transport platoon of the Royal Army Service Corps and Light Aid Detachment of the Royal Electrical and Mechanical Engineers, ready for mobile warfare.
 In October 1942 the regiment was assigned to First Army preparing for the landings in North Africa (Operation Torch).
 On 1 January 1943 the two batteries were numbered as 99 and 110 Medium Btys.

 74th Medium Regiment served in North Africa with First Army as part of the new style Army Groups Royal Artillery (AGRAs), developed by the gunnery tacticians as powerful artillery brigades, usually comprising three medium regiments and one heavy regiment, which could be rapidly moved about the battlefield, and had the punch to destroy enemy artillery.
 The first AGRA HQs had been formed in August 1942 and officially sanctioned in November in time for Torch.

 74th Heavy Regiment served in 2nd AGRA during the Italian Campaign.
-For example, it fired in support of 201st Guards Brigade attack on 'Bare Arse Ridge' on 6 November during the during the Battle of Monte Camino, and in support of 56th (London) Division during the assault crossing of the Garigliano in January 1944.
+For example, it fired in support of 201st Guards Brigade attack on 'Bare Arse Ridge' on 6 November during the Battle of Monte Camino, and in support of 56th (London) Division during the assault crossing of the Garigliano in January 1944.

 In February 1944, 2nd AGRA was sent to support the New Zealand Corps.
 By late May, 2nd AGRA, with 74th Medium Rgt under command, was supporting X Corps' advance after Operation Diadem had broken through the German Winter Line, and the subsequent pursuit to Lake Trasimeno and advance to Florence.
 It continued with X Corps during Operation Olive to breach the Gothic Line.
 2nd AGRA was part of a large concentration of artillery supporting Eighth Army in the Spring 1945 offensive in Italy (Operation Grapeshot).

 The regiment was disbanded on 1 December 1945.